Barcelona rocked by violence as Catalan protesters clash with police | DW | 19.10.2019

-Masked protesters barricaded streets and set bins on fire in the heart of Barcelona and police retaliated with tear gas and foam bullets.
-The clashes came after hundreds of thousands peacefully demonstrated in region.
+Masked protesters barricaded streets and set bins on fire in the heart of Barcelona and police responded with tear gas and foam bullets.
+The clashes came after hundreds of thousands peacefully demonstrated in the region.

 Hundreds of protesters faced off against police in the heart of Barcelona on Friday, assembling fiery barricades and throwing rocks at security forces on the fifth day of unrest following the sentencing of nine Catalan separatist leaders.